mfranzke/datalist-polyfill/README.md

 See the polyfill in action either by downloading / forking this repo and have a look at `demos/index.html` and `demos/ie9/index.html`, or at the hosted demo: <https://mfranzke.github.io/datalist-polyfill/demos/> and <https://mfranzke.github.io/datalist-polyfill/demos/ie9/>

 ## things to keep in mind
 * The demo HTML code is meant to be simple - I do know that things like a surrounding `<form>` are missing, and I've left the latin letters and english expressions for the right to left text-direction example.
 But lets focus on the relevant tags that this polyfill is all about for the demo.
 * iOS Safari handles the `label`-attribute different from Safari on Mac OS.
 This is being equalized during the handling of the `label`-attributes-value for differing `value` and `label` values.
 * After I thought it through and did some experiments, I've finally chosen the `<select>` element to polyfill the `<datalist>`, as it brought most of the functionality, whereas I accepted that it doesn't behave and doesn't look equally.
 	* As I wanted to mainly focus on native elements in the most low level / simple way instead of visually emulating a list and than afterwards regain all of the functionality via a lot of JavaScript logic, I've ended up with this element, that knows how to play nicely with nested `<option>` elements.
 	* I tried its `multiple` attribute, as this is most likely already what you're up to regarding appearance, but it does violate the form-follows-function concept and results in - surprise - the possibility for multiple selections, which isn't always `<datalist>` elements kind of thing...
 Then the `size` attribute came to my attention, which much better fits the requirements and behaves as designed quite perfectly.

 ## Credits
 Supported by Christian, Johannes, @mitchhentges, @mertenhanisch, @ailintom, @Kravimir, @mischah, @hryamzik, @ottoville, @IceCreamYou, @wlekin, @eddr, @beebee1987 and @mricherzhagen.
 Thank you very much for that, highly appreciated !

 ## Tested with

 * Mac
+	* Mac OSX 10.13, Safari 11
 	* Mac OSX 10.12, Safari 10
 	* Mac OSX 10.11, Safari 9
-	*	Mac OSX 10.10, Safari 8
-	*	Mac OSX 10.9, Safari 7
-	*	Mac OSX 10.8, Safari 6.2
-	*	Mac OSX 10.7, Safari 6
 * iOS
-	*	iPad Pro / 10.2, Mobile Safari 10.0
+	* iPhone 8 Simulator, Mobile Safari 11.0
-	*	iPhone 6 Plus / 10.3, Mobile Safari 10.0
+	* iPhone 7 Plus Simulator, Mobile Safari 10.0
+	* iPad Pro Simulator, Mobile Safari 9.3
 * Windows
 	* Windows 7 SP1, Internet Explorer 9.0.8112.16421

 ## Outro
 Personally I even also do like the "keep it simple" approach provided within the [W3C specs](https://www.w3.org/TR/html5/forms.html#the-datalist-element) even already.